wpXPRESS-WP-support/Latter-day_Linker/readme.txt

 = My question’s not here.
 How can I contact the developer? =

-You’re welcome to use my [contact form](http://www.joeyday.com/contact).
+Use the (support forums)[https://wordpress.org/support/plugin/lds-linker/#new-post] on WP.org for plugin support.
+For general WordPress support or other questions, use the WordXpress [contact form](https://wordx.press/contact/).
 Cheers!

 == Changelog ==

 = What's new in 3.0 =

-* The Plugin now properly work with the new Block Editor (Gutenberg).
+* Fix: works properly with the new Block Editor (Gutenberg).
-* Fix the issue. plugin work with PHP 5.6 - 7.3
+* Fix: works with PHP 5.6 - 7.3.
+* Fix: links to www.churchofjesuschrist.org/study/scriptures/ instead of scriptures.lds.org.
+* Enhancement: new name!

 = What's new in 2.5 =